 Hold'em against the dealer.
-Make one Play raise — the earlier you commit, the bigger it is — with a coach that shows the optimal move every street.
+Make one Play raise (the earlier you commit, the bigger it is) with a coach that shows the optimal move every street.

-Ultimate Texas Hold'em is Texas Hold'em played against the dealer, not other players — so there's no bluffing and the math is fixed.
+Ultimate Texas Hold'em is Texas Hold'em played against the dealer, not other players.
+So there's no bluffing and the math is fixed.
 You and the dealer each get two cards and share five community cards; the best five-card hand wins.
 The skill is one thing: when and how much to raise.

 Every hand you post an equal Ante and Blind (both mandatory), plus an optional Trips side bet.
-Then you get one — and only one — chance to make the Play raise, and it shrinks the longer you wait:
+Then you get one, and only one, chance to make the Play raise, and it shrinks the longer you wait:

 Because the raise gets smaller each street, betting big early with a strong hand is the whole game.
 The dealer needs a pair or better to qualify; if they don't, your Ante pushes.